COMMUNITY FOOD EDUCATION

 Just Food provides ongoing support through consultations and our Veggie Tipsheet Book to help community volunteers in this process.
 This extensive volume contains interesting tidbits and useful information about many of the key vegetables and fruits grown in the Northeast Region.
 The recipes come from cookbooks, farmers, Just Food interns, academics, CSA members and Community Gardeners.
 Occasional updates will feature more home-grown recipes that allow us to teach each other and create community.

-For more information on Just Food's Food Education Program, or to become a Community Chef contact Angela Davis, Food Education Manager at 212-645-9880 ext 239 or Angela[at]justfood[dot]org.
+For more information on Just Food's Community Food Education Program, or to become a Community Chef contact Alison Conforti, Community Food Education + Training Manager at alison[at]justfood[dot]org.